Lakers pull away after ejections, rout Nets 126-101

 Lakers: Coach Frank Vogel said the Lakers had been hoping Kuzma would return for the game, but the medical team wanted to hold him out another game.
 The hope is he will play Monday at New York. … Davis shot around before the game.

-Nets: Coach Steve Nash said the plan was for G Spencer Dinwiddie, away from the Nets rehabbing a torn ACL, to rejoin his teammates when he was further along with the process, though he didn’t know if that would be before the playoffs. … The Nets last won 10 in a row at home as part of franchise-record streak of 15 straight from Feb.
+Nets: Nash said the plan was for G Spencer Dinwiddie, away from the Nets rehabbing a torn ACL, to rejoin his teammates when he was further along with the process, though he didn’t know if that would be before the playoffs. … The Nets last won 10 in a row at home as part of franchise-record streak of 15 straight from Feb.
 3 to April 4, 2014.

 MORE MINUTES